Cox-Automotive/alks-cli/README.md

 ### `sessions open`

-`alks sessions open [index]` Creates/resumes an ALKS session, this is the preferred way of using ALKS as it automates the underlying ALKS keys for you.
-If you don't provide an index you'll be prompted for the account/role you'd like to use.
-If you provide the index (1-n) there's no need to select the account/role.
-Alternatively you can provide the account and role as flags.
+`alks sessions open` Creates/resumes an ALKS session, this is the preferred way of using ALKS as it automates the underlying ALKS keys for you.
+If you don't provide an account/role you'll be prompted for the one you'd like to use.This will create your keys with the maximum life of 36 hours and automatically renew them when necessary.

 Optional arguments:

 * `-p [password]` Your password
 * `-a [account]` The ALKS account to use, be sure to wrap in quotes
 * `-r [role]` The ALKS role to use, be sure to wrap in quotes
+* `-i` Specifies you wish to work as an IAM user
 * `-o [output]` Output format.
 Supports: `json`, `env`, `docker`, `creds`, `idea`
 * `-n` If output is set to creds, use this named profile (defaults to default)
 * `-f` If output is set to creds, force overwriting of AWS credentials if they already exist